jeffreykegler/old_kollos/notes/misc/loup2.md

 This note will be about the code at the end of the tutorial.
 There Loup describes a way

-1. To find the set of nullable symbols in a grammar.
+1.  to find the set of nullable symbols in a grammar; and
-2.  and to use this set while parsing.
+2.  to use this set while parsing.

 This note will present an alternative way to find the set of nullables.
 Here it is, in pseudo-code: